the-turing-way/the-turing-way/book/website/ethical-research/ethics-intro.md

  This chapter introduces some of these questions within the broad field of research ethics.

 ## Chapter content
-> depending on the content, this might be more structured, e.g. with exercises, gotcha sections etc

 ## Introducing Ethics